 It’s also a vital business planning tool.
 Use cash flow forecasts to plan for expansion and growth without overstretching your resources.

-A cash flow forecast is in essence a cashbook that projects you or your business’s income and outgoings for any given period in the future, eg week, month, quarter or financial year.
+A cash flow forecast is basically a cashbook that projects your, or your business’s income and outgoings for any given period in the future, for example week, month, quarter or financial year.

 For each period, it lists: